A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

-In its benefit-risk assessments \cite{Funk} and \cite{Yogurtcu} for, respectively, Pfizer's and Moderna's mRNA vaccines, the FDA relied on sex-specific CDC hospitalizations data.
-The case and hospitalization rates per 100,000 persons in Table 2 of \cite{Funk} suggests that for the 18--24 age range, females are 2.53 times as likely as males to be hospitalized with COVID-19 and 1.21 times as likely to have a case of COVID-19.\footnote{Moreover, these relationships are consistent with those of \cite[Table 1]{Kaim} based on data from 3/1/20 to 3/1/22.} In Section 2 of Supplement 1, we use hospitalization and case data from Table 2 of \cite{Funk} to estimate the IHR for unvaccinated, infection-na\"{i}ve males 18--25 to be $0.14\%$.
+In its benefit--risk assessments \cite{Funk,Yogurtcu} for, respectively, Pfizer's and Moderna's mRNA vaccines, the FDA relied on sex-specific CDC hospitalizations data.
+The case and hospitalization rates per 100,000 persons in Table 2 of \cite{Funk} suggest that for the 18--24 age range, females are 2.53 times as likely as males to be hospitalized with COVID-19 and 1.21 times as likely to have a case of COVID-19.\footnote{These relationships are consistent with those of \cite[Table 1]{Kaim} based on data from 1 March 2020 to 1 March 2022.} In Section S2 of Supplement S1, we use hospitalization and case data from Table 2 of \cite{Funk} to estimate the IHR for unvaccinated, infection-na\"{i}ve males 18--25 to be $0.14\%$; thus, we set $H_r = 0.0014$.
+This value agrees with a natural IHR estimate derived from the FDA's BLA-Memo scenario (discussed in Section~\ref{BLAScenario}).
+For the BLA-Memo Scenario, vaccination prevents 76,362 cases and 1755 hospitalizations by providing 30\% effectiveness against cases and 72\% effectiveness against hospitalizations.
+Thus, the scenario assumes that $76,362/0.3 = 254,540$ cases among the unvaccinated would lead to $1755/0.72 \approx 2438$ hospitalizations, yielding a case hospitalization rate of $\approx$0.958\%.
+Applying the CDC case-to-infection multiplier of 4 and assuming a 40\% incidental COVID-hospitalization rate, we arrive at the estimate \mbox{$H_r = 0.6 \cdot (2438)/(4\cdot$ 254,540) $\approx$ 0.0014.}

 {\em Estimating $F_{pi}$}.
-For our Scenarios A--C we use the value $F_{pi}=0.62$, which is the average of (a) the CDC's estimate, mentioned earlier, that 54.9\% of those 18--49 years old had been infected by COVID-19 before 10/1/21 \cite{CDC1} with (b) an estimate derived in Supplement 1 that 69\% of unvaccinated male 18--25 year-olds had been infected by 1/1/2022.
+For our Scenarios A--C, we use the value $F_{pi}=0.62$, which is the average of (a) the CDC's estimate, mentioned earlier, that 54.9\% of those 18--49 years old had been infected by COVID-19 before 1 October 2021~\cite{CDC1} with (b) an estimate derived in Supplement S1 that 69\% of unvaccinated male 18--25-year-olds had been infected by 1 January 2022.
 For Scenarios D and E, we use $F_{pi} = 0.69$.
-These values of $F_{pi}$ may be underestimates because they rely on the CDC's infected rate of 54.9\% by 10/1/21 for the general population of 18--49 year-olds, and we would expect a somewhat higher infected rate among the unvaccinated.
+These values of $F_{pi}$ may be underestimates because they rely on the CDC's infected rate of 54.9\% by 1 October 2021 for the general population of \mbox{18--49 year-olds}, and we would expect a somewhat higher infected rate among the unvaccinated.